spectrocloud/spectromate/docs/getting-started.md

 * A [Mendable API](https://www.mendable.ai/) key.

 * A Spectro Cloud account.
-You can signup for a free account [here](https://console.spectrocloud.com/) at no cost, and no credit card is required.
+You can sign up for a free account [here](https://console.spectrocloud.com/) at no cost; no credit card is required.

 * [Git](https://git-scm.com/downloads) v2.30.0+ or greater.